a-leks-icon/AIRAL/corflow_scripts/tutorials/02_copy_tiers/README.md

 gl tier: gl@Gol
 ```

-Some .eaf files, those which contain multiple speakers, may also contain multiple tiers of the same type; one for each speaker.
+Some .eaf files contain annotations for multiple speakers, and therefore multiple identical tier structures, one for each speaker.
 For example, the file `doreco_goem1240_c00JMquest2.eaf` from *Goemai* has two different speakers and therefore two different sets of morph and gloss tiers.
-The following code snipped accesses the first found morph and gloss tier as well as all found morph and gloss tiers and prints their names:
+The following code snippet shows how to access the first morph and gloss tiers and then *all* morph and gloss tiers:

 ```python
 # Importing the ELAN corflow modules.